Mouth

 Watch Out

-Make sure that this spans from almost the symmetry line to as far back as the lip ctrls should go, and ideally a bit further.
+Make sure that this spans from as far back as the lip ctrls can go, to the symmetry line and further.

-If the lip ctrls or the corner ctrls are doing some very bad jumps or generally some unstable motions, this surface is often not placed well.
+If later you see that the lip ctrls or the corner ctrls are doing some very bad jumps or artefacts in movements,

 Upper and Lower Ctrls